militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-Step-by-Step-Guide-to-Passive-Military-Investing.md

 ### Step 1: Maximize your TSP matching <div id="step-1"></div>
-![Maximize your TSP matching](../assets/images/Step-by-Step-Guide-to-Passive-Military-Investing/TSP-matching.png) If you are eligible for matching from the Thrift Savings Plan (i.e. you joined in 2018 or later, or opted into the Blended Retirement System), the government will give you free money to invest in TSP ([up to 5% of your base pay](https://www.tsp.gov/publications/tspfs01.pdf)).  **If you aren't maxing this out, you are missing out on 100% risk-free money!**  (For veterans who receive matching from their company's 401K, the same rule applies)
+![Maximize your TSP matching](../assets/images/Step-by-Step-Guide-to-Passive-Military-Investing/TSP-matching.png) If you joined in 2018 or later or opted into the Blended Retirement System (BRS), the government will match your contributions when you invest in TSP ([up to 5% of your base pay](https://www.tsp.gov/publications/tspfs01.pdf)).
+Basically, they put free money in your TSP account when you invest.  **If you aren't maxing this out, you are missing out on 100% risk-free money!**  (For veterans who receive matching from their company's 401K, the same rule applies.)

-TO DO: Invest enough to get your full matching contribution and continue to the next step.
+Tip: Invest enough to get your full matching contribution and continue to the next step.

 For more explanation, read more about [Maximizing Your TSP Matching](https://www.militaryinvestor.org/Step-1-Maximize-TSP-Matching/).